karlfloersch/optimism/docs/design/op-supervisor-v2.md

 - RPC exposure:
   - Devstack/tests: dial the embedded op-node user RPC directly (typed client).
   - CLI: exposes a reverse-proxy under `/opnode/` on the supervisor HTTP server (default on) for single-port UX.
+  - Important: the `/opnode/` reverse proxy is currently broken; until it is fixed, consumers should dial the embedded op-node user RPC directly.
+Devstack/sysgo paths already do this.

 supervisor-v2 puts all of the safe blocks which are being synced by the op-nodes into the `local-safe` db.
 The cross-safe validation is then run on the latest `local-safe` block at the same block height (just like the normal op-supervisor).
 The `cross-safe` block is calculated.
 This block may either be a) valid; or b) invalid.